mBialczak/simpleARKANOID/README.md

    Both class SideWall and TextElement override pure virtual function Draw().

 9. CRITERION: Templates generalize functions in the project.
-   NOTE: One function is declared with a template that allows it to accept a generic parameter.

    In the RandNum there are two templated functions: Random<T>() and operator<T>()().